research-iceberg/research-iceberg.github.io/README.md

 Because without this, we have no system to make others aware of our mistakes, dead ends and trials to make sure they don't repeat them.

-The Iceberg functions like a scientific journal in that it consists of written contributions which are peer-reviewed and obtain a permanent DOI.
+Iceberg functions like a scientific journal in that it consists of written contributions which are peer-reviewed and obtain a permanent DOI.
 It aims to be open to all science and it calls for papers which describe
 - research and/or coding errors and dead ends which have a high potential of being repeated by many more people in the field.
 - the environment, causes and (if possible) solutions.